 Then, let’s find the equivalent resistance.

 First, we short-circuit the voltage source.
 This puts R4 in parallel with R2+R3.
 We calculate this and get 1k Ohm.
-This is in parallel with R1 (also 1k Ohm), so we get an equivalent resistance of 2k Ohms.
+This is in series with R1 (also 1k Ohm), so we get an equivalent resistance of 2k Ohms.